Adam1Adam1/project--one/README.md

 ## Project Description

-user can search  current weather conditions base upon the city.after query  user will be able to see the temprature associated icon and weather condition(humidity)for in celsius  remove previous result on new saerch.
+user can search  current weather  base upon the city which they live in , user will be able to see the temprature associated icon and temperature degree  in fahreheit , remove previous result on new saerch.

 ## API and Data Sample